 CFCs, HCFCs, HFCs, and other fluorocarbons used as refrigerants in refrigeration and air conditioning equipment have a substantial greenhouse effect, ranging from several hundred to more than 10,000 times that of CO2, so proper treatment is essential.
 We have cooperated with the Ministry of the Environment’s Fluorocarbon Destruction Model Projects and have contributed to the establishment of fluorocarbonrelated legislation and the strengthening of regulations by conducting demonstration tests, etc., in cooperation with national and local governments.
 Currently, our Group contributes to reducing GHG emissions by more than 1 million tons (CO2 equivalent) per year, including fluorocarbons recovered and recycled from home appliances and fluorocarbons destroyed by thermal decomposition.
 In the destruction process, we perform thermal decomposition by waste heat from the incineration of waste materials without inputting new energy, thereby reducing our own GHG emissions in our endeavor to prevent global warming.
 We are also expanding fluorocarbon treatment in Thailand and other countries, which is expected to contribute to GHG emission reductions of more than 10,000 tons per year (CO2 equivalent) in a bilateral credit project supported by the Japanese government.

 The Group’s greenhouse gas emissions are characterized by the fact that they are primarily of electricity-derived and waste-derived, accounting for about 80% of total emissions.
 CO2 emissions are particularly affected by the incineration of waste received from outside sources, which varies depending on the amount and composition of the waste.
-Since it can be challenging to control waste generated externally, we are working to prevent global warming by promoting thermal recycling, in which the heat generated during incineration is used to generate electricity or steam.
-In addition, our manufacturing sites strive to reduce CO2 emissions by switching to energy-efficient equipment and reducing energy consumption through appropriate operational management.
+Since it is difficult to control these factors, we are actively promoting thermal recycling, which uses the heat generated during incineration to generate electricity or produce steam.
+Furthermore, we are working to utilize and expand natural energy sources such as hydroelectric power and solar power.
+At our manufacturing bases, we are working to reduce CO2 emissions by switching to more energy-efficient equipment and reducing energy consumption through appropriate operational management.

 We will continue to promote energy conservation by improving processes and reduce greenhouse gas emissions by switching fuel sources and utilizing renewable energy in an effort to achieve the Group’s medium- to long-term goals.